Dirty Jobs: Music

 When Rowe reads the last piece of viewer mail in the viewer's choice episode, he was asked if he could sing the Dirty Jobs Theme Song because his online bio says that he used to be an opera singer.
-So he explained that one night, as they sat on "Foley" Creek (actually "Folly" Creek, but he has a tendency to pronounce it incorrectly), after a night of oysters and drinking (likely during the Oyster Harvester segment of the shrimper episode), he, Juke Joint Johnny and Sam (likely Silky Sam) jotted down some lyrics and the "official, unofficial Dirty Jobs Theme Song" was born.
-This shortest version of the song clocked in at just under a minute in length, and it varies a bit from later versions, but it is fun in that it was less planned than the later ones.
+So he explained that one night, as they sat on Folly Creek, after a night of oysters and drinking, he, Juke Joint Johnny and Sam (likely Silky Sam) jotted down some lyrics and the "official, unofficial Dirty Jobs Theme Song" was born.
+This short version of the song is just under a minute long, and it varies a bit from later versions, being less planned than the later ones.

 At the end of the pipe organ specialist segment of the geoduck farmer episode, Rowe sang what he called the Dirty Jobs Anthem.
 Rowe reprised this moment in the "Leather Tanner" episode from the third season on an antique piano at the tannery.

 At the conclusion of a two-hour special edition commemorating Rowe's 100th dirty job, he and field producer Dave Barsky faked a guitar/banjo duet, featuring an extended version of this anthem which ran a little over two minutes in length (Rowe actually sang all the parts while Rowe's friend Matt played all the instruments).
 The extended song differs slightly from the shorter versions which aired previously, and even the words that are similar vary somewhat.
 Rowe performed the song again with slightly different lyrics on the 150th Job Extravaganza with the Burning Embers.